shaikrida/cybersecurity_portfolio/Investigation_reports/README.md

 # 📑 Investigation Reports

-This directory contains technical investigation reports documenting cybersecurity incidents, forensic analysis, threat investigations, and incident response activities performed during hands-on exercises.
+A collection of technical investigation reports documenting cybersecurity incidents, digital forensic analysis, threat investigations, and incident response activities.

+Each report follows a structured investigative approach, focusing on evidence collection, analysis, findings, and actionable recommendations.

 🚀 Every investigation tells a story - evidence revealing the truth.